moonbeam-foundation/xcm-sdk/mkdocs/docs/reference/mrl.md

 The MRL SDK simplifies the process of routing liquidity from various blockchains into the Polkadot ecosystem by providing a set of tools and functions that abstract away the complexities of cross-chain communication, by leveraging GMP, XCM, and XC-20s.

-To use it, chains are configured following an iterface which contains all the necessary information to perform the transfers.
+To use it, chains are configured following an interface which contains all the necessary information to perform the transfers.

 This sdk uses the [XCM-SDK types and concepts as base](../reference/xcm.md).
 In this section we'll provide a detailed reference for the most important concepts, types, interfaces and methods related to the MRL SDK.